Larry-Cui/notebook/docs/immigration/epe/EPE Practice A.md

 <i class="fa-solid fa-5 number"></i><i class="fa-solid fa-2 number"></i>

+♥️

-**Larry** is a Canadian citizen seeking to sponsor the following relatives under the Family Class program: **his spouse, Ileana, and their four dependent children, ages 3, 6, 18, and 20.** Larry works as a used car salesperson in Windsor.
+**Larry** is a Canadian citizen seeking to sponsor the following relatives under the Family Class program: his spouse, **Ileana**, and their four dependent children, **ages 3, 6, 18, and 20**.
+Larry works as a used car salesperson in Windsor.
 His income is commission-based, and unfortunately, due to market fluctuations, his sales have been very low.
 Due to Larry's low income, his father, who is a successful businessman, is willing to financially assist Larry with his sponsorship application, if needed.
 Larry has retained the legal services of **Ramira**, a regulated Canadian immigration consultant, to prepare his case and represent him in this matter.

 Which government forms must Ramira provide and submit in this case?